UP210374/UP210374_CPP/Cuatri/U2/README.md

     //Ask the user for the number to be converted from decimal to binary cout << "Entry a number decimal ";
     cin >> number;
-    //Division of the decimal coefficients
+    //Division of the decimal coefficients by two by adding each result, where the remainder is a 1 and the remainder is 0. do
-    do
     {
         if (number > 0)